 - 1. Adult Uses: The edited district removes "adult" uses entirely, including adult book stores, adult motion picture theaters and massage parlors. - 2.
-Parking lots as Permitted Principal Uses: The edited district removes parking areas and parking lots as a permitted Principal use, though retains parking decks and garages as a Principal use.
+Parking lots as Permitted Principal Uses: The edited district removes parking areas and parking lots as a permitted Principal use, though retains parking decks and garages as a Principal use, retaining the existing requirement that there be another permitted principal use along principal street frontages.
 Parking areas and parking lots are still permitted as accessory uses. - 3.
 Location of Parking and Circulation of Vehicles: the district edits add language requiring that parking areas and parking lots must be located behind or to the side of a newly-constructed building. - 4.
-Permitted Principal Uses: the list of permitted principal uses was expanded to include breweries, dwelling units of any kind, and small manufacturing uses such as bakeries or garment making. - 5.
-Height: the height limit was simplified and raised to seven stories.
+Permitted Principal Uses: the list of permitted principal uses was expanded to include breweries, dwelling units of any kind, and small manufacturing uses such as bakeries or garment making.

-- 6. Signage: maximum signage limits were decreased. - 7.
+- 5. Height: the height limit will not be changed. - 6.
+Signage: maximum signage limits were decreased. - 7.
 Plan of Development: square footage triggering POD Review was reduced from 50,000SF to 2,500SF. - 8.
 Predatory Lending: Adds a 5,000SF buffer between personal loan and financial services.